mathieucarbou/MycilaPulseAnalyzer/docs/index.md

 This will improve interrupt reliability (they will continue working even during flash operation).

-MycilaPulse makes use of inline function of HAL layer and `IRAM_ATTR` to ensure that the interrupt handlers are in IRAM.
+MycilaPulse makes use of inline function of HAL layer and `ARDUINO_ISR_ATTR` to ensure that the interrupt handlers are in IRAM.

 ## Oscilloscope Views